amitandale/Vibe-Studio/docs/SUPABASE_SETUP.md

 `ops/supabase/lanes/credentials.env` is still the canonical location for lane database passwords, but the Supabase CLI now reads every credential directly from the hydrated lane env.
-Provisioning records the lane connection string as `SUPABASE_DB_URL` and the automation feeds it straight into `supabase db` and `supabase functions` commands.
+Provisioning records the lane connection string as `SUPABASE_DB_URL` (including `?sslmode=disable` for local runners) and the automation feeds it straight into `supabase db` and `supabase functions` commands.
+Local Postgres containers ship with TLS disabled, so the helper explicitly opts out of SSL to prevent the Supabase CLI from attempting a TLS handshake that will be refused.

 Because the CLI wrapper exports lane credentials on demand, helpers no longer rewrite `PGPASSWORD` into temporary files.
 You can operate in passwordless or password-backed